mpytlik-intel/edge-ai-suites/robotics-ai-suite/robot-vision-control/docs/source/getstarted/install.rst

 Build RVC image
 -------------------
-Build the RVC |docker| image outside of the devcontainer, after the devcontainer has been built.
+Build the RVC Docker image outside of the devcontainer, after the devcontainer has been built.
 The Devcontainer provides the base container image for RVC.

 .. code-block:: bash